Binji

-Binji is a Local Government Area in Sokoto State, Nigeria.
-Its headquarters are in the town of Binji.
+Binji is a town and Local Government Area in Sokoto State, Nigeria.
 It was originally established by the sons of the military commander Ali Jedo as a Ribat.

 It has an area of 559 km^{2} and a population of 105,027 at the 2006 census.
 The postal code of the area is 853.

 Climate

-The average annual temperature is 63°F; the wet season is humid, oppressive, and generally cloudy; and the dry season is hot, muggy, and partially cloudy.
+The average annual temperature is 17 C; the wet season is humid, oppressive, and generally cloudy; and the dry season is hot, muggy, and partially cloudy.

 Temperature

 Throughout the month, Binji experiences a range of temperatures, the most prevalent being hot days and cool nights.